What is a wash sale? Does it apply to crypo trading? And where does the IRS stand on this topic?

-A wash sale occurs when you sell stock in a company and buy stock in the same company within 30 days before or after the sale.
+A wash sale occurs when you sell stock in a company and buy that same stock back within 30 days, either before or after the sale.
 If this happens, then you are not allowed to claim a capital loss on the sale.

 The short answer is usually no. Let us discuss how I come up with this recommendation.

 With exasperation, people often say that the IRS has no guidance on how crypto transactions are taxed.
-That is a naïve statement—quite the opposite.
+That is a naïve statement.
+It’s quite the opposite.
 The law and regulations provide significant guidance on cryptocurrency taxation.

 Surprisingly, the next level is legislative history, which is the past laws, including the formal minutes or notes from the Joint Committee on Taxation (JCT).
-These notes often explain what the lawmakers were concerned about when they pass tax laws.
+These notes often explain what the lawmakers were concerned about when they passed previous tax laws.
 This helps to interpret what the laws mean.

 Judicial authority is the next level of authority.
 There is a hierarchy of courts.
 The top court for tax laws is the U.S. Supreme Court, followed by the U.S. Circuit Court of Appeals, U.S. District Court, U.S. Tax Court, U.S. Court of Federal Claims.

-- The next time someone tells you, "The IRS says…", ask how did the IRS say that.
-For more on this topic, see: https://www.irs.gov/newsroom/understanding-irs-guidance-a-brief-primer.
+The next time someone tells you, "The IRS says…", ask “how did the IRS say that”.
+For more on this topic, see Understanding IRS Guidance - A Brief Primer.

 The IRS Regulations closely parallel the law, with similar numbering.
 Here is what the regulation says in IRS Regulation 1.1091-1(a):